okoye/foray/README.md

 You might need to install to libevent on your platform to run this script Also, the script requires a file called nodes.txt that contains a list of nodes to operate on.

+EC2 Notes:
+Installation of ec2 command line tools is recommended to list all ips for your DSE cluster.